 The path to and through college starts here.

-KIPP Nashville is a network of five free, open-enrollment public charter schools in the North and East Nashville area.
-In the 2018-19 school year, we will open our sixth school, KIPP Antioch College Prep Elementary School, in South Nashville with Kindergarten.
-Network wide, our schools will educate students in grades K-4 and 5-12.
+KIPP Nashville is a network of six free, open-enrollment public charter schools in North, East and South Nashville area.
+In the 2018-19 school year, we opened our sixth school, KIPP Antioch College Prep Elementary School, in South Nashville with Kindergarten.
+Network wide, our schools now educate students in grades K-12.
 At KIPP Nashville, we cultivate in our students the academic and character skills needed to succeed in top colleges and life beyond.